Source:Eesti Rahvusringhääling (ERR)

 Commenting on the aforementioned proposal, the president of the Estonian Multicultural Association (EMA), Aleksandr Apolinsky, observed that 30% of the Estonian population observe Orthodox Christmas.

-Another public holidays bill is currently in the pipeline (17-May-2011), one which would make Easter Monday a non-working public holiday in Estonia, beginning in 2012.
+Another public holidays bill is currently in the pipeline (2011-05-17), one which would make Easter Monday a non-working public holiday in Estonia, beginning in 2012.

 The last time the list of Estonian non-working public holidays (1998-01-27) was modified was in 2005, when Estonia's parliament approved the Public and National Holidays Act, § 2 and § Work and Rest Law Amendment Act 25 (RT I 2005, 24, 185) which declared December 24 as a new annual public holiday (2005-04-15).